 The PMOI's fears for Ashraf residents heightened as of July 1, 2010, when the Iraqi Security Forces assumed full physical control over Ashraf.
 That transfer occurred and the U.S. military post near the camp closed, although U.S. forces in Iraq continued to periodically visit the camp to monitor conditions and mentor Iraqi forces there.
 On April 2, 2011, with a U.S. military unit overseeing the rotation, the Iraqi government changed the Iraq Security Forces (ISF) brigade that guards Ashraf, triggering PMOI warnings that the troops might move against Ashraf residents.
 According to a timeline prepared by PMOI supporters in Washington, DC, the U.S. unit departed on April 7.
-Clashes between the Iraqi force and camp residents took place on April 8; U.N.
+Clashes between the Iragi force and camp residents took place on April 8; U.N.
 High Commissioner for Human Rights Navanethem Pillay largely confirmed PMOI claims that 35 Ashraf residents were killed and that Iraqi forces were at fault.
 The State Department issued a statement attributing the deaths to the actions of Iraq and its military, although noting that the U.S. government may not have had complete facts about what transpired.10 After the clash, Iraqi officials reiterated its commitment to close Ashraf at the end of 2011 (following a full U.S. withdrawal from Iraq), but said such closing would be done in co-operation with the United Nations and other international organizations.
 On May 16, 2011, the United States offered to help relocate camp residents before Iraq closes it and, in early July 2011, U.S. Ambassador to Iraq Jim Jeffrey called on the Ashraf residents to disband and seek refugee status elsewhere in Iraq as part of a solution.
 The U.N.
 High Commission for Refugees (UNHCR) has declared the residents "asylum seekers" and is seeking to assess each resident in an effort to resettle them elsewhere, but the group says the Iraqi government is demanding the residents leave the Camp and has called on the international community to press Iraq to postpone its deadline to close it.
+Echoing that call is the top U.N. envoy in Iraq.
+Martin Kobler, who has offered to mediate between the Ashraf residents and the Iraqi government to find a solution to the issue.
 On September 26, 2011, the EU named Belgian diplomat Jean De Ruyt as an adviser to EU foreign policy chief Catherine Ashton on the Camp Ashraf issue.